kuchnaya-hub/maroon-broccoli/src/pages/index.md

     title: Features
     subtitle: The Best Feature of our Services
     features:
-      - title: Just Share to Create
+      - title: Share to Create
         image_alt: App preview on a phone and tablet
         content: >
           Browsing through your product catalogs to select products that you